 The Curious Case of Custom Fit Putters

 However, the one club in the bag which escapes notice is the one club responsible for more shots than any other… the putter.
-Custom putter fitting should be a priority for every golfer.
+Custom fit putters should be a priority for every golfer.
 The fastest way to reduce your score and handicap is through developing a solid short game of which putting is the primary contributor.
-Custom-fit putters are still a rarity even amongst the most fastidious golfers and club hoes.
+Custom fit putters are still a rarity even amongst the most fastidious golfers and club hoes.
 Often chosen simply on ‘wokeness’, looks, stamps or whether they are Tour Issue or not… there must be a better way.

 Custom Fit Putters & Suit Buying

 Most people will equate putting a few balls alongside sophisticated tech as being custom fit.
 (More on these options later…) Having all the tech makes no difference if you cannot interpret the data and apply it dynamically to the golfer in front of you.
 Additionally, data is worth nothing if the equipment and components you have at your disposal cannot meet the needs identified.
-So what are the primary considerations when deciding on a putter fitting?
+So what are the primary considerations when pulling the trigger on custom fit putters?

 Buy an Artisan Putter Online